AhmadYasser18/Tutorials-and-Quick-Projects/Data Structure and Algorithms/ReadMe.md

 - a hash table is created from an array through the use of a **hash function**
 - a hash function takes in custom data which is to be assigned to a key, and maps it to an index in the array.
 - a **collosion** occurs when more than one value is assigned the same index by the hash function
-- when a collision occurs, values could be grouped in a linked list (kist in python)
+- when a collision occurs, values could be grouped in a linked list (list in python)